-Good news! 😍 For the first time during the COVID-19 pandemic, the Singapore Government has shared the possibilities of events with up to 500 attendees if vaccinated, subject to Singapore’s vaccination rate at the end of July.
-This is a huge step towards a new normal, and gives us all an opportunity to celebrate those events we have waited on for over a year!
+Good news! 😍 For the first time during the COVID-19 pandemic, the Singapore Government has shared their path for the ‘new normal’, highlighting events for up to 1000 people based on vaccination status!
+This is a huge step, and gives us all an opportunity to celebrate those events we have waited on for over a year!

 Some important event keywords to remember 🔑